Geyser Springs - Lower Basin

 50 m (55 yards) north of Avalanche Geyser the mighty crater of Big Bowl Geyser appears.
 Its spouting activity is near constant with intervals in the range of a few seconds.
 The heights of the eruptions are very different, from splashes hardly surpassing the rim up to jets reaching 7 m (23 feet) and more.
 The general rule about the frequency of larger jets is: if you wait for one, it doesn't come.

 The crater of Big Bowl Geyser shows an extraordinarily rich ornamentation with geyserite beads of all sizes.
 This gave rise to its second name Necklace Geyser.
-If you look very closely to the vent, you may spot the remarkably snow-white inner lining.
+If you look very closely at the vent, you may spot the remarkably snow-white inner lining.

 North of Big Bowl Geyser, only a few feet away, a smaller perpetual spouter adjoins.
 GGSNN036 creates the impression that he is the little brother of the big guy next to him.